CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/cloud_l4_l7_native_load_balancer.html.markdown

 * `cloud_l4l7_load_balancer_type` - (Optional) Type of the Cloud L4-L7 Native Load Balancer object.
 Allowed values are "application", "network", and default value is "application".
 Type: String.
 * `relation_cloud_rs_ldev_to_cloud_subnet` - (Optional) Represents the relation to a Relation from Cloud LDev to Cloud Subnet (class cloudSubnet).
 Type: List.
 * `aaa_domain_dn` - (Optional) Represents the relation to a Relation from AAA Domain to Cloud L4L7 Native Load Balancer (class aaaRbacAnnotation).
 Type: List.
-* `static_ip_address` - (Optional) A list of unique static IP addresses of the Cloud L4-L7 Native Load Balancer object.
+* `static_ip_addresses` - (Optional) A list of unique static IP addresses of the Cloud L4-L7 Native Load Balancer object.
 Type: List.

 ## Importing ##